-· Draw the human figure accurately and expressively.

-- · Investigate through drawing, the interaction of structure, anatomy, design and expression, as it relates to the figure. - Demonstrate an understanding of the relationship between the internal structure of the figure and its effects on topography. - Discuss figure drawing concepts and techniques. - Critique work based on figure drawing concepts and techniques.
+- Draw the human figure accurately and expressively. - · Investigate through drawing, the interaction of structure, anatomy, design and expression, as it relates to the figure. - Demonstrate an understanding of the relationship between the internal structure of the figure and its effects on topography. - Discuss figure drawing concepts and techniques. - Critiqueworkbasedonfiguredrawingconceptsandtechniques.

-ART 220 The Windward Atelier (Intensive Study in Drawing and Painting) (6)
+ART 220 The Windward Atelier (aka Atelier Hawai'i) Intensive Study in Drawing and Painting (6)

 Art 220 is an intensive course of study in the classical techniques of drawing and painting.
 Cast drawing, portraiture and figure painting will be the focus of instruction.
-The Windward Atelier is designed $primarily for those students who have some prior studio \, experience$ in drawing.
-(34 hours studio for 6 weeks)
+The Windward Atelier is designed primarily for those students who have some prior studio experience in drawing; however, students of all skill levels are welcome.
+(12 hours studio)